Best Things to See at Gamcheon Culture Village + How to Get There

 Note: these are smaller locals buses and can get quite packed.
 The journey up to the village is a bit bumpy so hold on tight!

-🚌 You can also book a tour to Gamcheon Culture Village that provides transportation to and from the site.
-Reserve your spot on Viator
+🚌 ALTERNATIVE: Book a tour to Gamcheon Culture Village that provides transportation to and from the site

 By Subway Only

-If you choose to walk to the Gamcheon Culture Village from the Toseong station, it will take around 30 minutes to reach the village, with lots of steep hills leading up to the village.
+If you choose to walk to get to the Gamcheon Culture Village from Toseong station, it will take around 30 minutes to reach the village, with lots of steep hills leading up to the village.

 By Taxi